Linear Dimensionality Reduction: Canonical Correlation Analysis

 Let us have two data sets as two sets of variables on the same set of items, as $A,B$, with $A \in \R^{n \times p}$ and $B \in \R^{n \times q}$.
 We assume that $p,q < n$.
 The set of columns of each matrix spans a subspace in $\R^n$.
 If a column of $A$ belongs to the space spanned by the columns of $B$, than there exists a linear regression on the columns of $B$ which explains this column of $A$, and both sets of columns are correlated in $\R^n$.
 Canonical Correlation Analysis (\CCA) is about finding sets of vectors ( $=$ components) in the spaces spanned by the columns of each matrix with greatest correlation.
+In this section, the problem is stated (section \ref{sec:cca:set}) and solved (section \ref{sec:cca:solve}) first in an algebraic way, and a second effort must be done to implement involved linear algebra calculations with a reasonable costs (section \ref{sec:cca:numerical}).